 Discussion

 As described above, Temple syndrome is caused by aberrant expression of imprinted genes at chromosome 14q32, and can be due to maternal UPD 14, a paternal deletion within the locus or loss of methylation at the DLK1/MEG3 differentially methylated region on chromosome 14.
 To our knowledge this patient represents only the seventh reported epimutation at the IG-DMR; the first being described in 2007 [Temple et al.].
-All epimutation patients are summarised in table 1, illustrating the key features and are compared to those with maternal UPD14 and paternal deletions [Ioannides et al. 2014].
+All epimutation patients are summarised in table I, illustrating the key features and are compared to those with maternal UPD14 and paternal deletions [Ioannides et al. 2014].

 In general it is not possible to differentiate between patients with epigenetic aberrations and those with maternal UPD 14 or a paternal deletion.
 The major features of IUGR, low birth weight, neonatal hypotonia, poor feeding, short stature, with a corresponding low weight initially, but truncal adiposity in later childhood and adulthood are reported in the majority.
 A review of the literature [Ioannides et al. 2014] failed to identify differences in the subtle facial dysmorphic features, consisting of frontal bossing, a fleshy nasal tip, short philtrum, high palate and micrognathia, between the sub-categories of Temple syndrome.